schrotie/xt8/README.md

 * *sameType* setters cannot change the type (typeof) of the affected property
 * *oneOf* validate set against enum (value array)
 * *int* property only accepts intergers in set
-* *template* allows you to define the structure of your state in one call, see demo
+* *configureTempla* allows you to define the structure of your state in one call, see demo

+The actual validators have the same name as their respective setup-functions with an appended "Validator".
+You'll also need to use the actual validators instead of setup functions if you for example want to register `mustHave` only for setters.
+In this case, getters would just return undefined und deletes would silently delete a non-existing property.

+`configureTemplate` is pretty specific and does a relative lot of things.
+It provides a very easy way of defining and enforcing the structure and typografy of your state store.
+It's a good way to get started with a project.
+It will help you remain consistent while you keep adding stuff to your state and perpetually remind you to clean up previous versions of your state, should they linger somewhere.
+However, in later phases of your project, you may want to replace this somewhat simple template mechanism with a more elaborate state validation engine of your own design.
+Please refer to the demo on how to use `configureTemplate`.

+I hope you find xt8 useful.